ljvmiranda921/pyswarms/README.md

 [contributing guide]: https://pyswarms.readthedocs.io/en/development/contributing.html
 [Issues]: https://github.com/ljvmiranda921/pyswarms/issues

-**Most importantly**, first time contributors are welcome to join!
+**Most importantly**, first-time contributors are welcome to join!
 I try my best to help you get started and enable you to make your first Pull Request!
 Let's learn from each other!